 At the battle of Jericho.

 The music made the dance, the dance made the music.
-Six times the marcher’s circled the city walls.
+Six times the marchers circled the city walls.
 They were the Israelites and their God walked amongst them as a pillar of cloud by day and a pillar of fire by night, heralding the end of Canaan.
 They stomped.
 They rocked.
 They rolled.
 They hopped.
 They jumped.
 They sang.
 They beat the earth.
 They beat the ground and the walls, the walls came tumbling down.